 - Remember how we mentioned that a shelf plan is not very useful, and that making sure you keep your strategic plan and strategic priorities at the top of mind is key; this is where you do that.

 - Communication goes both ways.
-You'll have better buy in if you listen as well as speak.
-That's the difference between pushing (see: forcing) a plan on people versus pulling them towards you and getting them to want to contribute.
+You'll have better buy-in if you listen as well as speak.
+That's the difference between pushing a plan on people, versus pulling them towards you and inspiring them to want to contribute.

-- Now that you know where you're going, and how you're going to measure it, do the things that are going to move the needle on the success of your strategic plan.
+- Now that you know where you're going, and how you're going to measure your success, do the things that are going to move the needle on the success of your strategic plan.

 Big picture thinking is the easy part of the strategic planning process.
 What's a little harder is the implementation of the strategic plan in practice.
 Most organizations fail at implementing their strategic plans - 71% failure rate (See slide deck above for why).

 The strategic planning process might seem pretty simple at first, but the intricacies of people and the moving parts of most businesses make planning a crucial but also challenging art form.
 Combining effective long range planning, with short term implementation is a skill of great managers and great leaders.